cloudinary-community/netlify-plugin-cloudinary/README.md

 ### Demo

-The repository additionally includes a demo which uses the plugin.
+The repository additionally includes a demo that uses the plugin.
 The demo is a simple Next.js application that lows a few images statically and those same images in a separate list once the page loads.
 This helps us test both the on-page image replacement and the redirecting of the images directory.

-You can link this project to your Netlify account for testing purposes by creating a new Netlify site in the root of this project and linking it to that new site.
+You can link this project to your Netlify account for testing purposes by creating a new Netlify site at the root of this project and linking it to that new site.

 Once linked, you can then run the build and deploy process with: